 +2 hours GMT

 South Africa is packed with so much excitement it continues to attract even the most adventurous travellers.
-Fascinating history, incredible wilderness and diverse landscapes, world-class wildlife parks and vibrant multicultural cities – incredible experiences no matter your itinerary.
+With fascinating history, incredible wilderness and diverse landscapes, world-class wildlife parks and vibrant multicultural cities offer incredible experiences no matter your itinerary.

-Consider Cape Town, the city that never sleeps and South Africa’s cosmopolitan jewel.
-The city offers incredible beaches, cafés and world-class restaurants in a picture-perfect setting nestled beneath Table Mountain and looking out to Robben Island.
-It is famed for cultural and adventure attractions, including Great White Shark safaris, Wine Tram tours through picturesque vineyards and whale watching from the world’s best land vantage point.
-Cape Town’s spirit, unique sounds and modern tempo brings the city to life.
+Visit Cape Town, South Africa’s cosmopolitan jewel known as the city that never sleeps.
+Offering incredible beaches, cafés, markets and world-class restaurants in a picture-perfect setting nestled beneath Table Mountain overlooking Robben Island.
+It is famed for its cultural and adventure attractions including Great White Shark safaris, horse riding along the beaches, motor bike tours, Wine Tram tours through picturesque vineyards, wine pairing and whale watching from the world’s best land vantage point to mention a few.
+Cape Town’s spirit, unique sounds and modern tempo creates the ambience for Africa’s Mother City.

 You can expect to see the “Big 5” – lion, leopard, elephant, rhino and Cape buffalo.
-During the dry season (May to September) the deciduous trees loose their leaves making wildlife viewing effortless as large numbers of animals congregate by the perennial rivers and water sources – a very natural, and exciting environment for intimate and unique animal encounters.
+During the dry season (May to September) wildlife viewing is effortless as the deciduous trees lose their leaves and large numbers of animals congregate by the perennial rivers and water sources creating the perfect wildlife safari environment.
+The most exciting aspect of Kruger is you never know what intimate wildlife encounter is just around the corner, this is nature at some of her best.

-Kruger is rated as one of the world’s finest safari destinations.
-This is attributable to park management who have created a safe environment suitable for first time or seasoned travellers, safari adventurers, the disabled, elderly, families or anyone with a passion for nature.
+Kruger is rated as one of the world’s finest safari destinations and this is attributable to park management who have created a safe environment suitable for first time or seasoned travellers, safari adventurers, the disabled, elderly, families or anyone with a passion for nature.

 South Africa Safaris Highlights